Harrison College (Barbados): Calendar

 The academic year has 37 weeks and is divided into three terms in the traditional model: Michaelmas Term, Hilary Term, and Trinity Term.
 Detailed reports of students are sent to parents at the end of each term.
 In addition, mid-term reports are sent to parents of students in forms 1–5.

 Careers

 The great majority of students leaving Harrison College pursue some form of higher education, going to universities and colleges in the US, Canada, the United Kingdom, as well as the regional University of the West Indies.
-A Guidance Counsellor is on staff to advise students on the choice of careers.
+A guidance counsellor is on staff to advise students on the choice of careers.

 Evaluation

 Grade point averages are not used.
 Instead, marks in individual subjects are reported by means of percentages and in forms 1–5 the student's rank in each subject is reported.

 Activities

 The student population is divided into four houses for competitive academic and sporting events called "inter-house".
 The four Houses are "A" Armstrong- blue; "B" Deighton-red; "C" Collymore- green and "D" Dalton- yellow.
 The houses have strong traditions as relatives of past students are normally allocated to the same house their brothers, sisters, fathers or mothers were in.

-Within the school grounds there are playing facilities for include cricket, football, table-tennis, volleyball, netball, basketball, hockey, rugby, and track and field.
+Within the school grounds there are playing facilities for cricket, football, table tennis, volleyball, netball, basketball, hockey, rugby, and track and field.
 Competitive fixtures are arranged with local club teams as well as other teams.

-Strong emphasis is placed on sports and the school has produced athletes who have represented the country at the national, regional and international levels.
+Strong emphasis is placed on sports; the school has produced athletes who have represented the country at the national, regional and international levels.
 2000 Olympics 100 m bronze medalist Obadele Thompson and 1998 Commonwealth Games and then 400 m hurdles champion Andrea Blackett are alumni of the school.

 The school has won national school titles in sports that include cricket, football, volleyball, hockey, track and field, swimming, netball, rugby and tennis.

 Music plays an important role in the life of the school.
 The Harrison College ensemble has given public performances at home and overseas.

 The school has societies and clubs – the Computer and Information Technology Club, Chess Club, Photographic Club, Science Club, Key Club, Environmental Club, Girl Guides, Boy Scouts, Debating Society, Inter-School Christian Fellowship, an active Duke of Edinburgh Award Scheme and a table tennis club.
 There is a P.T.A and Alumni Association.

-The #1 company of the Barbados Cadet Corps formerly consisting of students from Harrison College and its sister school Queen's College (now the #21 company) was the first company formed at the inception of the Corps over 100 years ago.
+The #1 company of the Barbados Cadet Corps, formerly consisting of students from Harrison College and its sister school Queen's College, (now the #21 company) was the first company formed at the inception of the Corps over 100 years ago.